 PERSONALIZED SERVICE – PROVEN RESULTS

-At Bode & Collins, P.L.C. we treat our clients the way we would want to be treated and tailor our services to clients’ individual legal and personal needs.
+At The Law Office of Chris Bode, P.L.C. we treat our clients the way we would want to be treated and tailor our services to clients’ individual legal and personal needs.

-When you retain Bode & Collins, P.L.C. to fight for your rights you get Chris Bode and Natalie Collins, not a junior lawyer who is just learning the ropes.
-Combined we have more than forty years of litigation experience and have recovered millions of dollars for our clients during that time.
+When you retain The Law Office of Chris Bode, P.L.C. to fight for your rights you get Chris Bode, not a junior lawyer who is just learning the ropes.
+Chris has more than thirty-five years of litigation experience and have recovered millions of dollars for his clients during that time.

 If you or a loved one has suffered a burn injury, call us today at (480) 355-5020 to schedule a free initial consultation.
 If we take your case we will front all costs and work on a contingency fee, meaning that we don’t get paid unless you do.